 - 1. Compensation for Sessional Instructors is based on the assigned weekly contact hours of lecture, seminar and/or tutorial or equivalent (as defined in Article 13 Teaching Assistants). - 2.
-For each different course for which they are responsible, a Sessional Instructor will be paid the amount of 1.25 weekly contact hours of compensation for preparation, plus one (1) weekly contact hour of compensation for each assigned weekly contact hour of lecture, seminar and/or tutorial or equivalent.
-In some cases, after consultation with the Sessional Instructor, the department may determine that different or additional preparation, instructional techniques, software, or texts etc.
+For each different course for which they are responsible, a Sessional Instructor will be paid the amount of 1.25 weekly contact hours of compensation for preparation, plus one (1) weekly contact hour of compensation for each assigned weekly contact hour of lecture, seminar and/or tutorial or equivalent, plus one-half (0.5) weekly contact hour when a Sessional Instructor is assigned to a "Writing Intensive" (W) course.
+In some cases, after consultation with the Sessional Instructor, the department may determine that different or additional preparation, instructional techniques, software, or texts etc. are necessary.

-are necessary.
 The Department Chair will then meet with the Sessional Instructor to determine the appropriate level of additional compensation and include the appropriate compensation at the time that the appointment is offered.
 If the department determines that such additional work is warranted after the course has begun, the department in consultation with the Sessional Instructor will establish an appropriate date for the commencement of such additional contact hour payments.
-The Sessional Instructor is entitled to Union representation at such meetings, if they so desire.

-- 3. Should a Sessional Instructor work beyond the end of week one (1) of the following semester, additional compensation shall be paid at an hourly wage rate equivalent to that of a GTA 2 salary and scholarship. - 4.
+The Sessional Instructor is entitled to Union representation at such meetings, if they so desire. - 3.
+Should a Sessional Instructor work beyond the start of the following semester, additional compensation shall be paid at an hourly wage rate equivalent to that of a GTA 2 salary and scholarship. - 4.
 If a Sessional Instructor is assigned duties in a course for which they are not responsible, they will be compensated for those duties on the same basis as a Teaching Assistant would be compensated. - 5.
 In certain specific instances, equivalents other than those stated in the Agreement have been established.
 The University shall inform the Union of the equivalents which have been established and when the establishment of other such equivalents is anticipated the University shall notify the Union promptly and shall place the matter on the agenda of the Labour Management Committee.